EdwinAtieno/SkaeHub_Dev_Bootcamp/day_4/Readme.md

 ****Q7) Write a Python program to find the maximum and minimum values in a given list of tuples using a lambda function.
         Steps and Algorithm:**
-                      1) import Nominatim
+                      1) Create a function to select maximum and minimum
-                      2) set user_agent- is an http request header that is sent with each request.
+                      2) Use max method to get the maximum and use lambda function to get value in the indicated index
-                      3) prompt user to enter the zipcode of the place
+                      3) Use max method to get the minimum and use lambda function to get value in the indicated index
-                      4) use geolocator() and geocode() function and method to locate the country address using City name
+                      4) input you values(tuples) in a list
-                      5) Use address method to map the name of country
+                      5) Call the function then pass the list in the function